 Dining for Women supports circles focused on eradicating poverty among women and girls in the developing world

 Impact 100 supports women’s circles in 5 issue areas (arts & culture, education, environment, family, and health & wellness)

 Latino Giving Circle Network, run through the Latino Community Foundation, supports Latinx Giving Circles

 Jewish Women’s Funding Network supports Jewish women’s circles

 Center for Arab American Philanthropy supports Muslim giving circles

-Contact Isis Krause, email@example.com, who is helping lead this work nationally.
-Isis can also answer any broad questions or connect you with one of the networks.
+Want to learn more?
+Contact Isis Krause, firstname.lastname@example.org, who is helping lead this work nationally.